andrewheiss/donors-ngo-restrictions/Writing/Manuscript/are_funders_really_responding.md

 [^regime]: We define autocracies here as any country averaging less than 7 on the 0–10 Polity scale between 1981–2015.

 [^oecd]: See "Guidance for analysis of the policy objectives of aid" at [https://www.oecd.org/dac/stats/crsguide.htm](https://www.oecd.org/dac/stats/crsguide.htm).

+[^stan]: We use weakly informative prior distributions for each of the coefficient parameters, based on a normal distribution with a mean of zero.
+We obtain the posterior distribution of each dependent variable with Markov Chain Monte Carlo (MCMC) sampling and simulate values from the joint posterior distribution of the coefficient parameters.
+We use Stan [@stan] through R [@rstan; @r-project] to generate 4 MCMC chains with 2,000 iterations in each chain, 1,000 of which are used for warmup.
+All chains converge; we assess convergence with visual inspection, and diagnostic plots are included in the online appendix.
+We use the medians of the simulated values from the MCMC samples as coefficient estimates and use the 2.5% and 97.5% quantiles as lower and upper limits for 95% credible intervals.